“This book is a delight ...” - Scotland Outdoors

 - summary of each section showing distance, terrain and food/drink stops

 - details of visitor attractions and side-trips

 - planning information for travel by car, train, bus or plane

-- in full colour, with over 90 photographs
+- in full colour, with 100 photographs

-- further route options and unofficial improvements
+- further route options, diversions and an unofficial shortcut

 - rainproof paper throughout.